nicodv/kmodes/README.rst

 Description
 -----------
-Python implementation of the k-modes clustering algorithm for categorical data, and several of its variations.
+Pure Python implementations of the k-modes clustering algorithm for categorical data, and the k-prototypes algorithm for mixed numerical/categorical data.

 Implemented are: